risingwavelabs/risingwave-docs/docs/key-concepts.md

 Avro is an open-source data serialization system that facilitates data exchange between systems, programming languages, and processing frameworks.
 Avro has a JSON-like data model, but it can be represented as either JSON or in a compact binary form.
 RisingWave can decode Avro data.
 You need to specify the schema by providing either a schema location or a schema registry URL (only for Kafka topics).

+### Connection

+A connection allows access to services located outside of your VPC.
+AWS PrivateLink provides a network connection used to create a private connection between VPCs, private networks, and other services.
+In RisingWave, the [`CREATE CONNECTION`](sql/commands/sql-create-connection.md) command establishes a connection between RisingWave and an external service.
+Then, a source or sink can be created to receive or send messages.

 ### Change data capture (CDC)

 Change data capture refers to the process of identifying and capturing changes as they are made in a database or source application, then delivering those changes in real time to a downstream process, system, or data lake.
 RisingWave supports ingesting CDC events in Debezium JSON or [Maxwell](https://maxwells-daemon.io/) JSON from Kafka topics.